-For a polygon $P_i$ and an interior angle $\theta$ of $P_i$ (or a marked point $p_i$ in the interior of $P_i$ attached to a pendant arc), we define \textit{contraction-addition at $(P_i,\theta)$ (resp. $(P_i, p_i))$} as follows.
+For an arbitrary fixed non-trivial polygon $P_i$ and either a fixed internal angle $\theta$ between two arcs of $P_i$ or a fixed puncture $x$ that is the ending point of a self-folded arc of $P_i$ (and no other arcs), we define the addition-contraction at $(P_i,\theta)$ or $(P_i, x)$, respectively, as follows.

-\begin{enumerate} \item For the polygon $P_i$, there is exactly one edge, say $b$, that is a boundary segment.
+\textbf{(Step 1: Contraction)} For the polygon $P_i$, there is exactly one edge, say $b$, that is a boundary segment.
 We note that $b$ can be a boundary component with one marked point.
-If $b$ is a boundary segment with two different endpoints, then we contract $b$ by identifying the points.
-If $b$ is a boundary component with one marked point, then we contract $b$ to a single marked point.
+If $b$ is a boundary segment with two different endpoints, then we contract $b$ by identifying the points and obtaining a vertex $\widetilde{x}$.
+If $b$ is a boundary component with one marked point, then we contract $b$ to a single marked point $\widetilde{x}$.
 In both cases, we obtain a polygon $\widetilde{P}_i$ with no boundary segment as an edge.